First step to research financing: Contact one of two central committees on campus

 The university has several funding options designed to help EUF scholars publish their research.
 The available funding targets open-access publications and doctoral and postdoctoral [Habilitation] dissertations written at EUF.
 See FAQ: Applying for Publication Funding for more information.
 See also the information provided by the ZHB.

-The Central Committee for Europe and International Affairs supports a variety of international projects, with a special focus on promoting international cooperation, engagement and exchange.
+The Central Committee for Europen and International Affairs supports a variety of international projects, with a special focus on promoting international cooperation, engagement and exchange.

-The Committee for the Funding of Academic and Creative Talent (Scholarship Committee) awards (state) doctoral scholarships.
+Commission for the Funding of Academic and Creative Talent (Scholarship Committee)

 The doctoral committee offers financial assistance to doctoral students who are about to finish their dissertations.
 Assistance takes form of short-term loans allocated from the Hardship Fund for Doctoral Students.